AmirhosseinHonardoust/AmirhosseinHonardoust/README.md

 ---

-*“AI is not just about models — it’s about systems that create measurable impact.”*
+*“AI is not just about models, it’s about systems that create measurable impact.”*